Skip to main content

 Watch Human Rights in the Time of COVID-19 Watch Human Rights Learning Modules

-Sponsored by the Goldstein Family Community Chair in Human Rights, this series features events that aims to provide scholarly knowledge on refugees in Nebraska and global refugee trends through research, teaching, and community engagement.
+Sponsored by the Goldstein Family Community Chair in Human Rights, this series features events that explore questions of human rights, belonging, and community through research, teaching, and public engagement in Nebraska and beyond.

 Watch Past Events